filipegoncalves/rust-config/README.md

 # config [![Build Status](https://travis-ci.org/filipegoncalves/rust-config.svg?branch=master)](https://travis-ci.org/filipegoncalves/rust-config)

+# NOTE
+Currently not building because `rust-peg` uses features that are not available in the beta channel.
+I am looking into several options, including switching to [nom](https://github.com/Geal/nom).

 A soon-to-be Rust library to read and parse configuration files.

 The idea is to make it very similar to [libconfig](http://www.hyperrealm.com/libconfig/), with a few extra additions / tweaks.